 Summary : Discover the powerful wilderness and warm charm of the Pacific Northwest over a wide-ranging week in the San Juan Islands and British Columbia.
 You’ll venture to spectacular, remote islands and sail through channels that teem with sea life, plus you’ll visit charming towns and First Nations heritage sites.
-This voyage sails one-way between Seattle and Vancouver allowing ample time to venture far north into Alert Bay, including Victoria and the Robert Bateman Centre, with remote stops in the San Juan and Gulf Islands, and deep in the fjords of British Columbia.
+This National Geographic Sea Bird voyage sails one-way between Seattle and Vancouver (or reverse) allowing ample time to venture far north into Alert Bay, including Victoria and the Robert Bateman Centre, with remote stops in the San Juan and Gulf Islands, and deep in the fjords of British Columbia.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Arrive in Seattle this afternoon and embark the ship.
+Arrive in Seattle this afternoon and transfer to the ship to embark.

 Visit the more remote of the San Juan Islands, an archipelago in northern Washington State perfect for kayaking, exploring by expedition landing craft, and hiking.
-Search for seals, sea lions, river otters, bald eagles, and orca whales.
+Search for seals, sea lions, river otters, bald eagles, and perhaps even spot a pod of orcas.

 Explore Friday Harbor, a picturesque town on San Juan Island.
 Visit the Whale Museum, with its fascinating collection of artifacts, artwork, and whale skeletons.
 Stop in at small shops and galleries.
-Later, search for orca whales on your way to British Columbia.
+Later, search for orcas on your way to British Columbia.

 Clear into Canada in the charming city of Victoria and choose from several tailor-made options to explore based on your interests.
 Visit private gardens, bike along the waterfront, eat like a local on a culinary walk through Old Town or peruse the collections at local art galleries.
 In the evening, enjoy a private wine tasting and reception at the Robert Bateman Centre while taking in the incredible collection of paintings.